Ames Main Street District Listed on National Register of Historic Places

 The nomination to list a part of downtown Ames on the National Register of Historic Places, many years in the making, has been accepted by the National Parks Service.
 The designation covers 81 properties in the historic commercial district from Duff Avenue to Clark Street, between the railroad tracks and 5th Street.
 Click here to see the entire nomination.

-“Having our downtown district designated on the National Historic Register has many benefits to downtown property owners and business owners,” said Cindy Hicks, Executive Director of the Main Street Cultural District.
+“Having our downtown district designated on the National Historic Register has many benefits to downtown property owners and business owners,” said Drew Kamp, Executive Director of Ames Main Street.
 “From tax credits to tourism, this recognition will bring many positive things to downtown Ames.”